Noclip: Documentaries

 When filming documentaries, Noclip require that subjects have no control over the final documentary, giving the creators the ability to create a documentary free of the subject's influence.
 O'Dwyer takes a laid back approach when interviewing subjects, encouraging them to be relaxed and open up about the topic of discussion.
 Noclip documentaries do not run advertisements, with crowdfunding being the only source of income.

 Noclip's first project provided viewers with insight into Rocket League – the game was chosen as a deliberate middle-point between large AAA studios and indie games.
 The second project covered a history of Doom, revealing some previously unreleased footage from Doom 4.
-Other documentary subjects have included Final Fantasy XIV, Horizon Zero Dawn, GOG.com, The Witcher 3: Wild Hunt, Astroneer, and the games of Bethesda Game Studios, Arkane Studios, Jonathan Blow, John Romero, and Brendan Greene.
+Other documentary subjects have included Final Fantasy XIV, Horizon Zero Dawn, GOG.com, The Witcher 3: Wild Hunt, Astroneer, Hades and the games of Bethesda Game Studios, Arkane Studios, Jonathan Blow, John Romero, and Brendan Greene.